Hyperflame1296/hypermodv2/readme.md

 - more later, hopefully, if i can think of smth to add

 ## Optional Steps
-- to minify the build for slightly more speed, run `node terserBuild.mjs`
+- to minify the build for slightly more speed, run `node terserBuild`